 Tips Every Teacher should Know about Google Docs in Education ( Great Easy Guide ) Here is a list of some of the best features of Google Docs that teachers need to know about :It is free and very easy to useIt has a user-friendly interfaceIt lets you create Google documents, spreadsheets, and other file types and collectionsIt lets you upload, manage and store files and foldersIt allows you to share Google Docs, files and collectionsYou can preview your docs and files before you open or share themYou can also view images and videos that you have uploaded to your document listIt lets you search for items by name, type and visibility settingIt allows users to collaborate on documents in real timeIt also offers a chat functionality for collaborators to use while working on docs.Google Docs Templates for teachers Many Google Docs users are unaware of the fact that they can breathe life into their documents with templates.

 Of the 25 schools I support, 33 classes of students are using a Learning Management System.
+Since my December revelation, 26 have switched to Schoology and the remainder stayed with Edmodo.
+I myself maintained both an Edmodo group and started a Schoology course for the twice-weekly after school Student Innovation Team I lead.
+This, combined with the 33 classes, was a great way for me to learn more about the differences between the two platforms.
 Schools Go Into the 'Cloud' to Embrace the Popularity of Social Media.
 Several start-up companies have begun offering cloud-based platforms that combine education and social media.

 Companies like Teamie, based in Singapore, provide software that lets teachers create, share and manage academic content, and also let students collaborate on assignments on platforms that are similar to the “walls” used on Facebook.
 Learning management systems, or L.M.S.’s, have been around since the late 1990s, when Blackboard, a company in Washington D.C., introduced an online platform to help educators customize course management.
 Today, there are more than 60 companies providing such services worldwide.
 “Blackboard, Moodle and Sakaihave a philosophy that hasn’t changed much since Blackboard first invented the space in the ’90s,” said Hunter Horsley, the head of marketing and operations at Lore,referring to other learning-management systems.

 I tweeted it was coming a few days ago because I knew I wouldn’t want to write it.
-As much as I tout the glories and benefits of failure I sure do hate when it’s my turn to fail.
-That’s okay though.
 Google+ Communities – Public or Private for the Classroom?
 When Google first opened up the Google+ Communities option, I thought it was a great idea, especially for classes.